What is an email marketing funnel and how do you build one? These email marketing tips will show you how to build an effective email marketing funnel.

 Once again, let’s consider what happens when John subscribes to the eBook download sequence.
 This time, he does not interact with the follow-up emails.
 So, should you continue sending him emails?
 No!

 In the meantime, another lead called Joe constantly opens your emails and engages with your website.
 You’ll continue to send Joe the emails.
-This is how a behavioural email workflow functions.
+This is how a behavioral email workflow functions.

 It will only send emails based on customer activity and interaction.
 Once you map out the email marketing funnel for customers, it becomes a seamless process that you can follow for other marketing funnels.